Portland Parks and Recreation's 2016 POWELL BUTTE ECO-BLITZ!

 Marquam Mosaic Project Builds Community, Creates Public Art, and Enhances Park

 By Robin Jensen, Friends of Marquam Nature Park

-The Marquam Mosaic was created as a participatory public art project led by renowned Portland artist Lynn Takata that involved over 400 people, including children, families and adults, in making a 100' long mosaic for the Marquam Nature Park amphitheater located at SW Marquam Drive off of SW Sam Jackson Blvd.
-The public was invited to create ceramic and mosaic art and poetry based on the native flora and fauna of Marquam Nature Park, at locations in Southwest Portland.
-Over 6 months, workshops were held at the Hillsdale Library, Hopewell House, OHSU Farmer's Market, Terwilliger Plaza, Portland State University, Shriners Hospital for Children, Marquam Nature Park, St. Thomas More School and Ainsworth School.
-In August and September the public helped to install the artwork on the wall.
+The Marquam Mosaic was created as a participatory public art project led by renowned Portland artist Lynn Takata that involved over 400 people, including children, families, and adults, in making a 100' long mosaic for the Marquam Nature Park amphitheater located at SW Marquam Drive off SW Sam Jackson Blvd.
+The public was invited to create ceramic and mosaic art and poetry based on the native flora and fauna of Marquam Nature Park, at locations in southwest Portland.
+Over six months, workshops were held at the Hillsdale Library, Hopewell House, OHSU Farmer's Market, Terwilliger Plaza, Portland State University, Shriners Hospital for Children, Marquam Nature Park, St Thomas More School, and Ainsworth School.
+In August and September 2013 the public helped to install the artwork on the wall.
 The dedication celebration took place September 28 with about 100 people in attendance.
 A poem from the workshops was included in the mosaic and a 'chapbook' of poetry has been published and is available for sale on the Friends of Marquam Nature Park website.